zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 A filter, a lomudahana, a suspicion of this,

 [APZ 174.8] (#apz174 .8) {#apz174 .8 .ref .apz} "The person who has a certain hull
-Runs in all directions.” is a raghulin touch with a raghulin The person visualizes the Kines.
+Runs in all directions." is a raghulin touch with a raghulin The person visualizes the Kines.
 The word visualizes. visualness of the heart makes.
 Animals kill.
 Makes trumps.
 The houses are also broken.
 It also makes looting.
 There is also a hazard.
 It also goes for paranormal kamma.
 Liar says Mezsila Ragahulin